Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 In addition, support for ETRS89 is required.

 <div class="rule" id="api-40">
-  <p class="rulelab"><strong>API-40</strong>: Use ETRS89 when required, as this is the preferred coordinate reference system (CRS) for Dutch geospatial data.</p>
+  <p class="rulelab"><strong>API-40</strong>: Use ETRS89 and/or RD when required, as these are the preferred coordinate reference systems (CRS) for Dutch geospatial data.
+Follow the Dutch Guideline for the use of CRSs [[hr-crs]].</p>
-  <p>General usage of the European ETRS89 coordinate reference system (CRS) is preferable, but is not the default CRS.
-Hence, this CRS has to be explicitly included in each request.</p>
+  <p>General usage of the European ETRS89 coordinate reference system (CRS) or RD/NAP is preferred, but is not the default CRS.
+Hence, one of these CRSs has to be explicitly included in each request when one of these CRSs is desired in the response or used in a request.</p>
 </div>

 The CRS can be specified for request and response individually using parameters or headers.